-- Are the training and experience of PI and senior personnel aligned with Earth and environmental sciences? - What is the past performance and potential of the project team? - How well qualified is the research team to carry out the proposed project? - Are the roles for students, mentors including any co-mentors, and department or institutional staff clearly specified?
-Are those resources adequate to provide the participants support throughout the period of the traineeship? - Are the research environment and facilities adequate for performing the project? - Does the proposed work take advantage of DOE facilities and capabilities? - To what extent do the roles and responsibilities of all collaborators on the project reflect a level of meaningful and/or substantive effort, and how is that substantive effort reflected in the proposed budget(s)?
+- What is the past performance and potential of the Principal Investigator (PI)? - Based on past performance or current plans, has the applicant demonstrated an aptitude for fostering a sense of belonging and nurturing physics identity within trainee populations? - Are the roles for mentees, mentors including any co-mentors, and department or institutional staff clearly specified?
+Are those resources adequate to provide the participants support throughout the period of the traineeship? - How well qualified is the research team to carry out the proposed research? - Are the research environment and facilities adequate for performing the research and hosting the participants? - Does the proposed work take advantage of unique research facilities and capabilities? - Does the applicant have an appropriate plan to take advantage of local and/or external resources or support structures to further the diversity goals of the program? - How do the roles and responsibilities of all collaborators on the project, particularly those from MSIs and/or non-R1 institutions reflect a level of meaningful and/or substantive effort, and how is that substantive effort reflected in the proposed budget(s)?